 eCommerce integration

-If you want to monetize your training programs, look for an LMS with eCommerce integrations.
+If you want to monetize your training program, look for an LMS with eCommerce integrations.
 These will enable you to sell courses, training materials, and educational content seamlessly through your learning management system.

 Integrations with SaaS platforms like Shopify allow you to set prices for course materials, promote them to your target audience, track sales, and manage income without having to integrate an eCommerce back-end.